Seaton Delaval Hall

 Some of these play audio files whilst others activate pop-up information.

 This scene has been rendered in a Stereoscopic format which is only visible when viewed through a VR set.

 Stereoscopic format adds an extra depth to the scene making objects that lie further away truly appear to be so.

 Viewed through a headset you are placed inside the scene which navigates by matching the motion of your head as you look around.

 To view on your phone in VR mode first make sure ‘autorotate’ is enabled.

 Open the scene with the link here below and then click on the ‘VR’ goggles icon that appears on the menu bar at the bottom of the screen.

 Turn your phone onto its side and place it inside the VR viewer.

-Use this link with a mobile phone for the scene in VR mode
+Use this link for the scene in VR mode